UI-Lovelace-Minimalist/page/collections/_templates/card_light_slider.md

 name: card_light_slider
 category: card
 author: schumijo
-explanation: "The `light-slider-card` controls a light with the added possibilty to control the brightness of your light with a slider."
+explanation: "The `light-slider-card` controls a light with the added possibilty to control the brightness of your light with a slider.
+See row Nr2 in the picture on the right."
-image_path: "/assets/images/light_slider.png"
+image_path: "/assets/images/card_light_combi.png"
 internal: false
 generator_install: true
 generator_example: true